 - i.
-Trustees have appropriate skills and experience and engage positively with their roles - ii.
+Trustees have appropriate skills, experience and diversity, and engage positively with their roles. - ii.
 Trustees are offered and make use of appropriate mentoring and development, and are enabled to take an active and supportive interest in the TEI and its learning community.